subirvarma/GeneralCognitics/_posts/zeno.md

 ## Philosophy and Zeno's Paradox

-As we have seen the paradox has played a very influential role in the development of calculus, as well as our ideas about the nature of infinity.
-It also had a very important effect on modern philosophy.
+Not only did the paradox play a very influential role in the development of calculus, as well as our ideas about the nature of infinity, it also had a big influence on modern philosophy.
 The great philosopher Immanuel Kant, who did most of his work in the late 1700s, spent time thinking deeply about Zeno's paradox, and the conclusions that he drew from this investigation led to his ground breaking work *Critique of Pure Reason*.

 Kant concluded that there is a difference between the world as it exists in reality, which he called the Noumenon, and the picture of the world that our mind presents to us, which he called the Phenomenon.
 Our brain is constantly getting bombarded with sensory data, and fortunately it has figured out a way in which the chaos can be organized, and this is by arranging events so that they are spread out in time, and exist in space.
-In his view space and time are not real things that exist in the Noumenon, but are creations of our minds.
+In his view space and time are not real things that exist in reality or the Noumenon, but are creations of our minds.
 Hence they are more like a frame of reference or a stage on which everything else happens.
 He also concluded that treating space and time as real things leads to Zeno's paradoxes.
 For example Zeno's Paradox of Plurality requires us to chop up a segment of space into infinitely small pieces.
 But the idea of sub-dividing an object infinitely many times is an idea from mathematics not from real life, since in practice something like that can never be carried out.
 But Zeno assumed that this could be done, thus leading to the paradox.

 Kant was the first of the modern philosophers to raise doubts about the true nature of space and time.
 These ideas later had a big influence on the development of Quantum Mechanics.
 Kant served as a source of inspiration for Heisenberg, who it is said kept a copy of Kant with him at the time he was coming up with his ideas.
 Heisenberg in some sense extended Kant's ideas further, by denying the real existence of even the material particles like the electron (in the form that we understand to be a particle).
 Thus the electron exists as a particle only at the time we are observing it, and at other times it exists as a diffuse wave like entity.
-So in some sense it can be said that the world evolves in time in the Noumenon, to which we don't have access.
-It becomes visible to us when we make observations, but only at the instant of the observation.
+So in some sense it can be said that the world exists and evolves in time in the Noumenon, to which we don't have access.
+It becomes visible to us when we look at it, but only at the instant of the observation.

 ## The Future of the Paradox